-Students wanting to transfer should complete the Associate in Arts Degree or the Associate of Science requirements.
+Students wanting to transfer should complete the Associate in Arts Degree requirements.
 Students should work closely with an advisor at the baccalaureate institution they plan to transfer to before finalizing their education plan.

 FacultyOfficePhoneDigby, SusanST 215360.475.7840Science, Engineering, Math Advisor: HSS 203A360.475.7743